 👉 For example, if an asset is depreciated over 10 years, you will have an annual expense of 10% of the purchase value of the said asset.

-The declining balance method is an accelerated depreciation method.
-This means that assets will depreciate by the same amount however it will be expensed higher in early years of its useful life while the depreciation expense will be lower in the later years of as compared to the straight-line method of depreciation.
+This means that assets will depreciate by the same amount each month.
+However, it will be expensed higher in the early years of its useful life.
+In contrast, the depreciation expense will be lower in the later years compared to the straight-line depreciation method.

-Since an assets’ value is higher in the first few years, the declining balance method uses a higher depreciation rate during these years.
-Then, it declines slightly more in each following year.
+Since the asset’s value is higher in the first few years, the declining balance method uses a higher depreciation rate during these years.

-Small businesses can use the declining balance method to deduct larger amounts at the beginning of their activity, thus paying less tax and building up more cash reserves.
+💡 Small businesses can use the declining balance method to deduct larger amounts at the beginning of their activity, thus paying less tax and building up more cash reserves.

 The double-declining balance (DDB) method is an accelerated depreciation method similar to the one listed previously.